zowe/docs-site/docs/user-guide/certificates-setup.md

     Fill in the fields, that you can see on the following image, to sign a CSR request.
 Ensure that the workflow includes the following information:

     - A USS location path of the CSR file
-    - A USS location path where a signed certificate is stored in pem format in the input.
+    - A USS location path where a signed certificate is stored in pem format

     <img src="../images/configure/workflow-parameters.png" alt="Workflow Parameters" style="height: 400px; width:500px;"/> <br />